 Link the Suicide Prevention Code of Practice with other policies and practices already implemented in their FRC.

-To give participants an insight into the Code of Practice for Suicide Prevention and the recommended guidelines for staff and volunteers around identifying and responding to suicidal behaviour
+Gather insight into the recommended guidelines for staff and volunteers around identifying and responding to suicidal behaviour.

 Support mutual learning around implementing a Suicide Prevention Code of Practice within their FRC.